josephrhobbs/josephrhobbs.github.io/source/subjects/statmech/lesson-1.md

 Before we begin, let's define the terms _microscopic_ and _macroscopic_.

-_Microscopic_ behaviors are associated with a system's _microstate_.
+The _microscopic_ behaviors of a system are associated with a system's _microstate_.
 The microstate of a system is a complete characterization of every particle in the system.
 For example, the microstate of our 18 milliliter sample of water is a list of the position and momentum of every water molecule in the entire sample.

-_Macroscopic_ behaviors are associated with a system's _macrostate_.
+The _macroscopic_ behaviors of a system are associated with a system's _macrostate_.
 The macrostate of a system is an overall, high-level depiction of a system, in terms of things that we can observe at a high level.
 For example, the macrostate of our 18 milliliter sample of water describes its temperature, density, and volume, among other variables.

 Importantly, macrostate variables are _independent_ of a system's precise microstate.
 Knowing the temperature of a system tells us some information about _all_ of the particles at once (their mean kinetic energy) but no information at all about any _particular_ particle (its individual kinetic energy).